holochain/docs-pages/src/pages/get-building/install-advanced.md

 ### Using your favorite text editor or IDE

-In most cases you can run your editor as normal.
+In most cases you can run your editor as you normally would.
 However, if you are using a text editor or integrated development environment (IDE) that needs to communicate with the Rust compiler for real-time syntax checks, then you should launch it from inside the `nix develop`.
 This is because Holonix comes with its own version of Rust that might be different from what you may already have installed.

 To do this, just open your editor from the command line while you are in the `nix develop` (this example uses Vim):